Automatic writing is a simple, safe, and powerful way to connect with your Soul.

 - How to Know Whether You’re Really Channeling Your Soul

 What is Automatic Writing?

-Automatic writing is the practice of writing words in a trance-like state that originate from a place outside of conscious awareness.
 Psychologists and spiritualists have varying beliefs about the origin of automatic writing, with some arguing that it is sourced from the unconscious mind, and others claiming that it originates from supernatural forces such as spirit guides and angels.

 The Benefits of Automatic Writing

 As you slowly and steadily learn the art and craft of automatic writing, you’ll see just how deeply it can transform your life.

 Here are the main benefits of this wondrous practice:

 - Calming and centering effect on the mind and body